How to Make Your Travel More Sustainable

 Find Your Own Transport

 Aside from renting a car or taking a taxi, all forms of public transportation are cost-effective if you book them ahead of time.
-For example, instead of catching the bus or subway when visiting a new city, invest the time it would take to ride those methods and have the locals show you around their city center.
+For example, instead of catching the bus or subway when visiting a new city, invest the time it would take to ride those methods and have the locals show you around their city centre.

 Travel Slowly